1 Head Mesodermal Cell

 C.E.
 Warren, A. Krizus, and J.W.
 Dennis.)
 Bar, 10 μm.

 Post-embryonically, the hmc cell body lies dorsomedially to the terminal bulb of the pharynx in the head.
 It has anteriorly and posteriorly extended processes on both the dorsal and ventral margins of the body wall.
 A circumferential process from the soma splits at the pharynx, and these two branches grow along the sides of the terminal bulb of the pharynx, making a loop around the bulb.
 Ventral to the bulb, these processes first merge and then split to form a ventral anterior arm and a posterior arm.
 The ventral anterior process runs inside the anterior loop of the right excretory gland process and adjacent to the ventral hypodermal ridge.
-The ventral posterior arm runs in conjunction with ventral body wall muscle arms and the hypodermal ridge and makes gap junctions with ventral body wall muscle arms (HmcFIG 3).
+The ventral posterior arm runs in conjunction with ventral body wall muscle arms and the hypodermal ridge and makes gap junctions with ventral body wall muscle arms (HmcFIG 3) (see also Gap Junctions).
 The dorsal posterior process runs some distance adjacent to the dorsal hypodermal ridge and makes gap junctions with arms from dorsal muscles.
 The hmc cell body is flattened and contains a nucleus much like that of body wall muscles except for a smaller nucleolus.
 In the adult, this cell has very few contractile fibrils, all of which seem to lie within the circular loop of the two ventral processes that wrap around the bulb.
 These fibrils appear to number too few to perform any significant motor function.
 Unlike body wall muscles, there are no places at which this cell maintains any obvious anchorage to the cuticle.
 The extensive gap junctions that the hmc forms with adjacent body wall muscle arms on both the dorsal and ventral sides (White et al., 1976; J.E.
 Sulston, unpubl.) suggest that this might be useful in synchronizing simultaneous contractions of the dorsal and ventral head and neck muscles.
 Such a function has been postulated to be important in initiating and coordinating the “flipping” motions of the late embryo, before onset of the larval motor pattern (Hall and Hedgecock, 1991; E. Hedgecock and D.H.
 Hall, unpubl.).